SumukhShrote/SumukhShrote/README.md

 - ⚡ Fun fact **I'm the best**

+As a computer science student, I possess a keen interest in the ﬁelds of robotics, machine learning, and deep learning.
+I am actively seeking opportunities to apply the principles of these domains in practical, real-world scenarios and integrate them with robotics technology.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/sumukh-shrote" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="sumukh-shrote" height="30" width="40" /></a>